arbennett/jupyterlab-themes/README.md

 ## Add more colors to your Jupyter Lab!

 :exclamation: This plugin is in super-duper-pre-early-alpha stages.
-You are welcome to try to use and/or improve it, but can't vouch for it's stability.
+You are welcome to try to use and/or improve it, but I can't vouch for it's stability.
 If you want to help out, check out the contributing section below, or browse the issues!

 ## What is this?